 To see how to shape and seal the dumplings click here to see the video

 Not too complicated, right?
 Trust me you will get the hang of it after making a few :-).

 In a pan of boiling water, add dumplings and cook for a few minutes.

 When they float, cook for another minute or two, take them out and drain.

 Serve them with dipping sauce.

-I see so many people discovering the joy of cooking at home these days.
+So many people are discovering the joy of cooking at home these days.
 As always, cooking is definitely getting me through this difficult time.
-I made these Mandu for a special occasion under a very different circumstance, but I feel like right now may be a perfect time to make dumplings with your family at home.
-I promise you, you will have so much fun even if your dumplings turned out to be less than perfect.
-And all your beautiful memories will be cherished by you and your loved ones forever like mine.
+I made these Mandu for a special occasion under a very different circumstance, but I feel like right now may be the perfect time for you to make dumplings with your family at home.
+I promise you, you will have so much fun even if your dumplings turned out to be less than desirable.
+And more importantly all your beautiful memories will be cherished by you and your loved ones forever like mine.